 Autistic People Often Don’t Realize We’ve Deeply Hurt a Neurotypical Person’s Feelings (The Library Story)

-This is not my story, but rather a story I could have written because similar incidents have occurred in my life.
+This is not my story, but rather one I could have written, as similar incidents have occurred in my life.

-With permission, I’m sharing a reader’s story about how she only discovered that she very deeply offended someone during what she believed was a routine interaction when that person told her.
+With permission, I’m sharing a reader’s story about how she only discovered that she had deeply offended someone during what she believed was a routine interaction when that person confided in her.

 Her story is in quotes below.